-Setting aside time to give thanks for our blessings is a refreshing change of focus from our everyday media diet of violence, politics, and all that is wrong in the world.
-So let’s take a moment to share an attitude of gratitude for our new Mind, Money, Motion family using an often recommended habit…a gratitude journal.
+So, setting aside time to give thanks for our blessings is a refreshing change of focus from our everyday media diet of violence, politics, and all that is wrong in the world.
+Therefore, let’s take a moment to share an attitude of gratitude for our new Mind, Money, Motion family using an often recommended habit…a gratitude journal.

 I am so grateful for…

-- The opportunity to expand my financial planning practice as a Financial Advocate for Women so they can enjoy Less Worry, More Life via my education business Mind Money Motion.
+- The opportunity to expand my financial planning practice as a Financial Advocate for Women.
+As a result, women can enjoy Less Worry, More Life via my education business Mind Money Motion.

 - The international non-profit organization that allows me to help women go from “knowing” to “doing” with their practical, get-your-financial-house-in-order tools The Financial Awareness Foundation.